sher-taj/PrettyDocsProjects/README.md

 # PrettyDocsProjects
-This is a compelte project for PrettyDocs
+This is a complete project for PrettyDocs